sgl-project/sglang/docs/backend/quantization.md

     --port 30000 --host 0.0.0.0
 ```

-Our team is working on supporting more quantization methods with high priority.
+Our team is working on supporting more quantization methods.
 We will soon support other quantization methods including but not limited to `["awq", "gptq", "marlin", "gptq_marlin", "awq_marlin", "bitsandbytes", "gguf"]`

 We also support quantization methods based on [torchao](https://github.com/pytorch/ao).
 You can simply specify `--torchao-config` in the command line to support this feature.
 For example, if you want to enable `int4wo-128` for model `meta-llama/Meta-Llama-3.1-8B-Instruct`, you can launch the server with the following command: